2011 Indy Lights

 The 2011 Indy Lights season was a season of open wheel motor racing.
 It was the 26th season of the series and the tenth sanctioned by IndyCar, acting as the primary support series for the IZOD IndyCar Series.
 It began March 27, 2011 in St. Petersburg and ended on October 16 at the Las Vegas Motor Speedway and featured thirteen events: six on ovals, one on a permanent road course, and six on temporary street courses.
 The series was won by American driver Josef Newgarden, driving for Sam Schmidt Motorsports.
-Newgarden won the title by 94 points over team mate and fellow rookie Esteban Guerrieri of Argentina.
+Newgarden won the title by 94 points over teammate and fellow rookie Esteban Guerrieri of Argentina.

 The season featured the series' first non-IndyCar Series support race since the 2007 Liberty Challenge (at the Indianapolis Motor Speedway) when it was the main event at the Grand Prix de Trois-Rivières.
 It was Indy Lights' first event at Trois-Rivières since 1998.
 The series also race at the New Hampshire Motor Speedway for the first time since 1995 and the new Baltimore street circuit in support of the IndyCars.